 May 6th 2019 10am - 4pm

-This year is the 30th anniversary of the Braunston May Fayre and although we're in the early stages of planning the event, it's already promising to be one of the best ever.
+This year is the 30th anniversary of the Braunston May Fayre and it's promising to be one of the best ever.
 We're hoping to make it an even bigger event than last year when we had an estimated 1,200 people join us in our fun and festivities.

 Our annual May Fayre is taking place on Monday 6th May and is the place to be this May Day holiday.
 As has become traditional, our usually peaceful and picturesque village will be transformed into a lively whirl of activity with a thriving street market, children's fairground rides, family games, a craft market in the church, classic cars on the village green, games and bouncy castle outside the Village Hall.

-There will also be a tombola and a grand raffle with some superb and valuable prizes, all of which have all kindly been donated by local people or companies.
+The grand raffle has more superb prizes than ever this year, all of which have all kindly been donated by local people or companies.
 A sample of our top prizes are:

 - Tea for two at "The Ritz" in London, sponsored by Smith Eliot Financial Management Limited